CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Taskbook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add a task

+**MSS**

+1. User requests to add a task.
+2. User enters the task description name (compulsory), tags, venue, date, whether to pin task, priority level (default: medium)
+3.	taskBook saves the task details
+4.	taskBook displays task on task board (that is sorted according to deadline) with task details Case Close

+**Extensions**

+2a.
+User wants to pin the task.
+    taskBook displays task on pinned-task-board ( at the top of task list, with a logo at the side) 2b.
+User chooses to prioritise task
+    Task is colour coded ( high-dark blue, low-light blue, default-blue) High priority task will be sorted to the top of the list according to deadlines, low priority task will be sorted to the bottom of the list, according to deadline
+2c.
+The start date and end date of the task clashes with another task.
+    taskBook provides feedback to the user of the clashing of dates with the another task 2d.
+User enter invalid start/end date
+    taskBook performs a series of input validation for dates that checks whether the entered date is an upcoming date, start date is before the end date and there are no more than 2 dates in the user input. taskBook provides feedback to the user if the entered date is found to be an invalid date
+2e.
+User enters no task Name
+    taskBook provides feedback to the user that task Name is compulsory 2f.
+User enters duplicate tags
+    taskBook provides feedback to the user of the duplicate tags

+#### Use case: Update a task

+**MSS**

+1. User requests to update a task.
+2. User enters the index of the task to be updated followed by the update parameters (task description name, tags, venue, date, whether to pin task, priority level)
+3.	taskBook updates the task details
+4.	taskBook displays task on task board (that is sorted according to deadline) with task details Case Close

+**Extensions**

+2a.
+User wants to pin the task.
+    taskBook displays task on pinned-task-board ( at the top of task list, with a logo at the side) 2b.
+User chooses to prioritise task
+    Task is colour coded ( high-dark blue, low-light blue, default-blue) High priority task will be sorted to the top of the list according to deadlines, low priority task will be sorted to the bottom of the list, according to deadline
+2c.
+The start date and end date of the task clashes with another task.
+    taskBook provides feedback to the user of the clashing of dates with the another task 2d.
+User enter invalid start/end date
+    taskBook performs a series of input validation for dates that checks whether the entered date is an upcoming date, start date is before the end date and there are no more than 2 dates in the user input. taskBook provides feedback to the user if the entered date is found to be an invalid date
+2e.
+User enters no task Name
+    taskBook provides feedback to the user that task Name is compulsory 2f.
+User enters duplicate tags
+    taskBook provides feedback to the user of the duplicate tags 2g.
+User enters incorrect index.
+    taskBook provides feedback that the index is invalid

 #### Use case: Delete task

 **MSS**